nicholaswilde/solar-battery-charger/README.md

 ## Current Limitations

 As of the time of this writing, charging the li-ion batteries and using the USB port need to happen separately.
-Therefore, charing the li-ion batteries and charing other things with the USB port can't happen at the same time.
+Therefore, charging the li-ion batteries and charging other things with the USB port can't happen at the same time.

 ## :desktop_computer:&nbsp; Hardware
 - 15X [Energizer LED Solar pathway Lights](https://outdoorsolaroutlet.com/products/new-led-energizer-10pack-solar-pathway-lights-outdoor-stainless-steel-bronze)